RamenVentures/Operating-Manual/README.md

   </a>

   <p align="center">
-    We angel invest in founders who are creating software that will improve the lives of millions of people.
+    We angel invest in founders who are improving the lives of billions and the long-term future of humanity.
     <br>
     <a href="https://ramen.vc/"><strong>Website</strong></a>
     ·